torognes/swarm/README.md

 Please note that:
 * strict dereplication of input sequences is now mandatory,
 * \-\-seeds option (\-w) now outputs results sorted by decreasing abundance, and then by alphabetical order of sequence labels.

-swarm 2.0 introduces several novelties and improvements over swarm 1.0:
+swarm 2.0 introduced several novelties and improvements over swarm 1.0:
 * built-in breaking phase now performed automatically,
 * possibility to output OTU representatives in fasta format (option